Advance-Technologies-Foundation/clio/README.md

 # Application

-## Restart bpm'online application
+## Restart application

-To restart bpm'online, use the next command for default application:
+To restart Creatio application, use the next command for default environment:

 ```
 clio restart-web-app